teamplify/teamplify-runner/README.md

 The latter command will automatically detect if a new version was downloaded and will restart the service if necessary.
-Service restart causes a short service downtime, so ideally upgrades should be done in a period of low users traffic on the site.
+Service restart causes a short downtime, so ideally upgrades should be done in periods of low users activity on the site.
 Teamplify `upgrade` command restarts the service only when necessary.
-If there was no upgrade downloaded, there will be no restart and therefore no service interruption.
+If no upgrade was downloaded, there would be no restart and therefore no service interruption.